jazzband/wagtailmenus/README.md

 Because every project has different needs, wagtailmenus give you some fine grained control over how 'specific' pages should be used in your menus.
 When defining a `MainMenu` or `FlatMenu` in the CMS, the <b>Specfic page use</b> field allows you to choose one of the following options:

-- **`OFF`** (value: `0`): Use only standard `Page` model data and methods when rendering.
-If you aren't using `MenuPage` in your project, don't need to access any custom page model fields in you menu templates, and aren't overriding `get_url_parts()` or other `Page` methods concerned with URL generation, this will offer you optimal performance.
+- **`OFF`** (value: `0`): Use only standard `Page` model data and methods, and make the minimum number of database methods when rendering.
+If you aren't using wagtailmenu's `MenuPage` model in your project, don't need to access any custom page model fields in you menu templates, and aren't overriding `get_url_parts()` or other `Page` methods concerned with URL generation, you should use this option for optimal performance.
 - **`AUTO`** (value: `1`): Only use specific pages when needed for `MenuPage` operations (e.g. for 'repeating menu item' behaviour, and manipulation of sub-menu items via `has_submenu_items()` and `modify_submenu_items()` methods).
 - **`TOP_LEVEL`** (value: `2`): As `AUTO`, but will always return 'specific' page instances for your top-level menu items (The pages selected as actual menu items).
 This is useful if you need to access custom page field values in your menu template for top-level items only (e.g. to add tooltip, help text, section colours or images)
-- **`ALWAYS`** (value: `3`): Always return specific page instances.
-If you need to access custom page field values at all levels of the menu (even in sub-menu templates), or are overriding `get_url_parts()` or other `Page` methods concerned with URL generation, using this option will ensure specific pages are available in menu templates, using as few database queries as possible.
+- **`ALWAYS`** (value: `3`): Fetch and return specific page instances for all pages using as few database queries as possible, so that custom page-type data and methods can be accesssed in your menu template.
+You'll likely need to use this for multilingual sites, or if you have models that override `get_url_parts()` or other `Page` methods concerned with generating page URLs.

 All menu tags accept a `use_specific` option, allowing you to override any default settings, or the settings applied via the CMS to individual `MainMenu` and `FlatMenu` objects.
 As a value, you can pass in the integer value of any of the above options, e.g. `{% main_menu use_specific=2 %}`, or the following variables should be available in the context for you to use instead: